magento/magento2-functional-testing-framework/docs/data.md

 *  `MAGENTO_ADMIN_USERNAME` is a name of an environment variable.
    The corresponding value will be assigned to `userInput` as a result.

-The following is the usage of `_ENV` in the `Magento/Braintree/Test/Mftf/ActionGroup/AdminDeleteRoleActionGroup.xml` action group:
+The following is an example of the usage of `_ENV` in the `Magento/Braintree/Test/Mftf/ActionGroup/AdminDeleteRoleActionGroup.xml` action group:

 ```xml
 <fillField stepKey="TypeCurrentPassword" selector="{{AdminDeleteRoleSection.current_pass}}" userInput="{{_ENV.MAGENTO_ADMIN_PASSWORD}}"/>